theISCA/Blackjackv1-Clojure/README.md

 # Blackjack with Clojure!

-A Clojure project based in a existent project just for practicing my studies.
+A Clojure project based on a existent project just for practicing my studies.

 ## Based on